- Home

 In contrast, modern Tobermory is home to attractions like a nine-hole golf course, the Tobermory Distillery, Tobermory Chocolate shop, and Mull Aquarium.

-If you want to work up an appetite for local delicacies like mussels, oysters, or piping hot chips, there are miles of beautiful coastal and forest paths just outside the town to explore on foot or by bike.
+If you’d like to work up an appetite for local delicacies like mussels, oysters, or piping hot chips, there are miles of beautiful coastal and forest paths just outside the town to explore on foot or by bike.
 If you’re feeling brave, you could even take a dip in the chilly emerald-green waters!

 9. Deal, Kent, England

 Margate might be known as Kent’s ‘original’ seaside town.
-But it’s Deal that can be considered the most charming.
+But it’s Deal that’s often considered the most charming.

-Located along the iconic White Cliffs, this quirky yet underrated town boasts gorgeous sea views year round – and you can see all the way to France on a clear day.
-Coastal walks are exceptional here, though Deal has much more to offer too.
+Located along the iconic White Cliffs, this quirky yet underrated town boasts gorgeous sea views year round – you can see all the way to France on a clear day!
+Coastal walks are exceptional in Deal, and the lovely town has plenty more to offer, too.

-The pedestrianised town centre is a joy to explore, and there are excellent and varied dining options – from fancy French cuisine to retro fish bars.
-Pastel-coloured cottages rub shoulders with elegant Georgian houses; art galleries sit beside upmarket delis on the high street; and if you’re into antiques and bric-a-brac, you’ll have a blast strolling through the winding streets of the Old Town.
+Its pedestrianised centre is a joy to explore, with excellent and varied dining options – from fancy French cuisine to retro fish bars.
+Pastel-coloured cottages rub shoulders with elegant Georgian houses; art galleries sit beside upmarket delis on the high street; and if you’re into antiques and bric-a-brac, you’ll have a blast strolling through the winding streets of the old town.

 Final thoughts…